 What is pre-conciliation?

 From 6th May 2014, an employee, before being able to submit a claim to an employment tribunal, must contact Acas with a view to undertaking early conciliation with their employer and Acas.
-They do this by completing an EC form or by telephoning Acas.
+They do this by completing an EC form or by phoning Acas.

 An Early Conciliation Support Officer (ECSO) then makes contact with the individual.
 The ECSO explains the early conciliation process and takes some details from the individual and checks if they wish to proceed with conciliation.

-The purpose of early conciliation is to prevent a workplace dispute, that may be able to be resolved quickly, from escalating into costly and time-consuming Employment Tribunal proceedings.
+The purpose of early conciliation is to prevent a workplace dispute that may be able to be resolved quickly, from escalating into costly and time-consuming Employment Tribunal proceedings.

 Neither party, though, is obliged to participate in early conciliation.

-If a Settlement is successful through Acas a legal document known as a COT3 will be issued where the parties want this (although in some case the agreement reached in conciliation will be implemented by the Employer without the need for a formal COT3)
+If a settlement is successful through Acas a legal document known as a COT3 will be issued where the parties want this (although in some case the agreement reached in conciliation will be implemented by the Employer without the need for a formal COT3)

-Employers also can initiate early conciliation with Acas (rather than the individual) although this will be more unusual.
+Employers also can initiate early conciliation with ACAS (rather than the individual) although this will be more unusual.

 What does this mean for the Employer?